 To view data from the dataset, its also necessary to specify the entity (i.e. dx for a displacement Dataset).
-It works in the same way as for selecting the dataset but instead of releasing the left mouse button over a Dataset continue to the bottom of the sub-menu to "Entity."
-Continue from that item to the right and release the mouse button when the pointer is over an entity.
-Now the data is displayed in the drawing-area.
+It works in the same way as for selecting the dataset but instead of releasing the left mouse button over a Dataset continue to the sub-menu "Entity."
+Continue from that item to the right and release the mouse button when the pointer is over the desired entity.
+Now the data will be displayed in the drawing-area.